-The first construction phase of BEAR SANCTUARY Ninh Binh started in December 2016.
-Till now, the sanctuary has four spacious outdoor enclosures for 10 to 14 animals each, two bear houses with interior rooms, a quarantine station, a veterinary unit, a feeding kitchen and an administrative building.
+The construction phase of BEAR SANCTUARY Ninh Binh started in December 2016.
+Since then, six spacious outdoor enclosures have been created at the sanctuary, three bear houses with indoor dens, a quarantine station, a fully equipped veterinary unit, a feeding kitchen, and an administrative building.

-Currently, BEAR SANCTUARY Ninh Binh now offers suitable living conditions for up to 44 bears.
-With your help, we hope to expand this to 100 bears in 2020.
+BEAR SANCTUARY Ninh Binh currently offers suitable living conditions for up to 50 bears.
+With your help, we hope to expand this to 100 bears.

 Situation in Vietnam